SeiAnmai-Tech/toto_simulation_ros2/README.md

 **Gazebo Simulations:**

 1. Run `ros2 launch toto2_description simulation.launch.py` to launch Gazebo and RViz.
+(If after running previous command Models are not visible in gazebo add `export GAZEBO_MODEL_PATH=/path/to/your/models:$GAZEBO_MODEL_PATH` in bashrc file or run in terminal.
+Replace "/path/to/your/models" with the actual path where your Gazebo models are stored.)
 2. Run `ros2 run toto2_teleop teleop_keyboard` to control TOTO using your keyboard **OR** run `ros2 launch toto2_description joystick.launch.py` to control using PS4 controller.

 **SLAM:**